sugiura-hiromichi/sugiura-hiromichi/notions/computer_science.md

 ## `date`
 - `date` command prints current time, day, year, day of the week on certain time zone

+## Makefile

+`Makefile` is make's config file.
+Make sure that name is not `MakeFile`.
+This simply unable to work

 Rust
 ---